UK medical drug supply still uncertain in a no-deal Brexit | Devdiscourse

 "But the same approach has not been adopted this time."
 The audit report also said there was "incomplete information" about the levels of medicine stockpiling but that levels were increasingly daily.

-Alan Boyd, of the Academy of Medical Royal Colleges, said drug shortages happen every month even without Brexit and the department of health typically issues a list of affected medicines and in some cases, suggests possible alternatives.
+Boyd said drug shortages already happen every month even without Brexit and the department of health typically issues a list of affected medicines and in some cases, suggests possible alternatives.
 He said the group was also concerned that a no-deal Brexit would mean that Britain would be kicked out of a Europe-wide program to identify counterfeit medicines.

 "The department of health will put its own system in place, but that will likely take a few years before it's up and running," he said.
-Dr. Richard Torbett of the Association of the British Pharmaceutical Industry said that while companies have been working to prepare for Brexit, "some things are outside of their control."

-He said more details were needed on how companies might access government-planned freight capacity if Britain sees a no-deal departure from the EU.
-"Securing a (Brexit) deal remains the best way to protect patients," he said.
+(AP) IND IND

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)